mikhailstasyuk/obsidian-notes/maths/Markov property.md

-A mathematical modeling constraint that says that we are going to assume that, in our model, even though our row is dependent on a previous row, it is only dependent on a previous row and nothing that came before it.
+A mathematical modeling constraint in our model, we're sticking to a rule.
+It means that each row relies only on the row just before it, not anything earlier.